khaledk2/leb-beta/docs/configure/upload_test.rst

 Prerequisites
 ==============

 * Test token emailed by Central EnteroBase when registering your Local EnteroBase.
-You can also find it `here <http://35.197.247.144:5569/local_enterobase/display_test_token>`_
+You can also find it here: http://35.197.247.144:5569/local_enterobase/display_test_token
 * Celery task scheduler and worker processes to be initialised.
 These are the background processes that will assemble the test short-read files and upload their results.
 They can be initialised using the Singularity container with the following commands:

   ::